OIS Processing Time: 7 business days

 How to Apply for Academic Training

-- Complete the J-1 Student Employment Request form, have it signed by your academic
+- Complete the J-1 Student Employment Request form, have it signed by your academic advisor.

 - Attach a job offer letter which includes company name, job title, job description, salary (if applicable), company name, employer’s address, supervisor’s name, phone, email, hours per week, start date, and end date.